khaefner/buffer_overflow/README.md

 The above writes 501 `A chars` to memory

----
-`Action:`  Take a screen shot of your main memory layout
----

 Now by checking the registers with the `info registers` Is the register being overwritten?
 You should see '41'.